-In the movie, he escapes death row after being found guilty of a crime he did not commit.
-Miller character had a full upper body (front and back) tattoo, covering both the front of Miller’s chest and his back.
+In the movie, he escapes death row after found guilty of a crime; he did not commit.
+Miller character had a full upper body tattoo, covering both the front of Miller’s chest and his back.
 Miller also has an attractive tattoo on both of his arms from shoulders to wrists.
-As a result, the special effects for the tattoo took over four hours to apply.
+As a result, the special effects for the symbol took over four hours to apply.

-Miller amazing performance in the show let him receive a 2005 Golden Globe Award nomination for Best Actor in a Dramatic Series.
-The show was completed in 2009 after four seasons.
-However, a new nine-episode fifth season was released on April 4, 2017, with Miller reprising his character.
+Miller fantastic performance in the show let him receive a 2005 Golden Globe Award nomination for Best Actor in a Dramatic Series.
+The show finally completed in 2009 after four seasons.
+However, a new nine-episode fifth season releases on April 4, 2017, with Miller reprising his character.

 Miller appeared in the music videos of Mariah Carey, “It’s Like That” as a party guest and “We Belong Together” as her love interest.

-Director Brett Ratner had directed the pilot episode of Prison Break, and he was also signed on to direct the two Carey videos.
+Director Brett Ratner had directed the pilot episode of Prison Break and has also signed on to direct the two Carey videos.
 Later, Ratner decided to take Miller in the videos as well.

 Accordingly, Miller guest-appeared in the Season 11 premiere of ‘Law & Order: Special Victims Unit.’
 He appeared as Detective Nate Kendall who was a detective from Precinct 24 of the New York City Police Department.

 In 2010, Miller also worked in action-horror film in ‘Resident Evil: Afterlife.’
-Miller worked in the commercially successful film ‘Resident Evil’ film series.
-It was an action-horror film based on the video game series of the same name.
-Miller was cast as Chris Redfield who was one of the protagonists of the video game series.
+Miller worked in the commercially successful movie ‘Resident Evil’ film series.
+It was an action-horror film based on the video game series of the same name where Miller appeared as Chris Redfield who was one of the protagonists of the video game series.

 Miller also wrote the screenplay for the psychological thriller film ‘Stoker,’ as well as a prequel to Stoker as Uncle Charlie.
 He used the pseudonym Ted Foulke and later explained that “I just wanted the scripts to sink or swim on their own.”

 For this work, Miller’s script was voted to the 2010 “Black List” of the top 10 best-unproduced screenplays then making the rounds in Hollywood.
-The movie is all about a teenage girl who had to deal with a mysterious uncle following the death of her father.
+The movie is all about a teenage girl, who deals with a mysterious uncle following the death of her father.

-Miller has described the film as a “horror film, a family drama, and a psychological thriller.”
+Miller describes the film as a “horror film, a family drama, and a psychological thriller.”
 Miller is influenced by Bram Stoker’s Dracula but has clarified that Stoker is not a vampire story.